meizabel/documentation/java/command-dispatcher.md

 # Command Dispatcher

-Command Dispatcher invokes a handler method for the received command.
+Command Dispatcher delivers commands to their [handlers](./command-handler.md) invoking a corresponding handler method for the received command.

 A dispatcher can deliver more than one class of commands.

 Unlike a [Command Handler](./command-handler.md) the dispatcher does not change the state of the business model, neither it produces events.